LaneSawyerT/best-of-music/README.md

 -   ### Frequent User

-    - I want to be able to upload music.
+    - I want to be able to upload new artists.
     - I want to be able to see my uploaded music or reviews easily.
-    - I would like to rate music as much as I want.
+    - I would like to rate different albums.
-    - I want the ability to rate albums as I see them in their rankings.
     - I would like the ability to read reviews of the music uploaded by different users.
-    - I want to have the option to edit my reviews.
+    - I want to have the option to edit or delete my reviews.
-    - I would like the ability delete my reviews.

 -   ### Site Owner Goals